Sydney Camm: Aviation career

 Shortly before the start of World War I Camm obtained a position as a shop-floor carpenter at the Martinsyde aircraft company which was located at the Brooklands racing circuit in Weybridge, Surrey.
 His ability soon led to his being promoted to the drawing office, where he spent the war period.
+In 1919 his handbook Aeroplane construction was published.
 After the company went into liquidation in 1921, Camm was employed by George Handasyde, who had created his own aircraft manufacturing company, which was responsible for the creation of the Handasyde Monoplane.

 In November 1923 Camm joined the Hawker Aircraft Company (later Hawker Siddeley) based at Canbury Park Road in Kingston upon Thames as a senior draughtsman.
 His first design was the Cygnet, the success of which led to his being appointed chief designer in 1925.

 In 1925, in association with Fred Sigrist, Hawker's managing director, Camm developed a form of metal construction that used jointed tubes as a cheaper and simpler alternative to welded structures.

 During his employment at Hawker he was responsible for the creation of 52 different types of aircraft, of which a total of 26,000 were manufactured.
 Among his early designs were the Tomtit, Hornbill, Nimrod, Hart and Fury.
 At one time in the 1930s 84 per cent of the aircraft in the RAF were designed by Camm.

 He then moved on to designing aeroplanes that would become mainstays of the RAF in the Second World War including the Hawker Hurricane, Hawker Typhoon and Hawker Tempest.